simmarum/AdventOfCode/2017/day-21/README.md

 *How many pixels stay on* after `5` iterations?

+Your puzzle answer was 139.

 ## --- Part Two ---

 *How many pixels stay on* after `18` iterations?

+Your puzzle answer was 1857134.